marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/dprod.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: DPROD, product, double-precision

 .. _dprod:

-.. index:: DPROD

-.. index:: product, double-precision

 DPROD --- Double product function
 *********************************